JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 ## Location

 The workshop will be held at the [Institut de Mathématiques de Bordeaux, University of Bordeaux](https://goo.gl/maps/PaeJbcRC58K2).
-If you are not staying within walking distance, the Talence campus is a short tram ride from the city centre.
+There are options to stay in Talence (walking distance to JuMP-dev), or the Bordeaux city centre (short tram ride).

 A variety of information about Bordeaux, as well as how to get there, and possible accommodation options, is available on the [ISMP conference website](https://ismp2018.sciencesconf.org).

 ## Call for participants